sdc-china/IDA-doc/_posts/2018-08-09-trouble-shooting-faq.md

     - Answer: YES.
 Please make sure the user is in group either tw_authors or tw_admins.
 1. FAQ: Does IDA support window.confirm in plugin?
 If not, what should I do If the result of window.confirm influences the business logic?
     - Answer: No. They are't support in IDA plugin and work in server by adding confirmOk and confirmCancel command.
 About replaying in plugin, need to click OK or Cancel button manually.
-1. FAQ: I got the errors shows I don't have the access permission when I using the Checksstyle and Analyzer, what should I do?
+1. FAQ: I got the errors shows I don't have the access permission to the Process App when I using the Checksstyle and Analyzer, what should I do?
-![][permission-error]
     - Answer: You should add permissions for your **Rest User** to access the Process App.
 ![][add-permission-1]
 ![][add-permission-2]

-[permission-error]: ../images/references/permission-error.png
 [add-permission-1]: ../images/references/add-permission-1.png
 [add-permission-2]: ../images/references/add-permission-2.png